Frequently asked questions (FAQ)

 All of our plans provide nationwide coverage for urgent and emergent care situations, so don’t worry about emergencies or sudden illnesses that may arise when traveling.
 You are covered the same way you are in-network — anywhere in the country.

 When using our HMO Point of Service (POS) Plan (Plus Plan) in Monterey County, you must access the network of providers for your healthcare services.
 If you use providers who are in Monterey County but not in the plan’s network, you are fully responsible for the cost of those services.
-When you are outside of Monterey County and anywhere in the U.S. or its territories, the plan’s Point of Service component provides coverage for you to access Medicare-participating providers and Medicare- covered services, the same way you are covered in-network.
-For more details, please contact the plan or refer to the Summary of Benefits.
+When you are outside of Monterey County and anywhere in the U.S. or its territories, the plan’s Point of Service component provides coverage for you to access Medicare-participating providers and Medicare-covered services, the same way you are covered in-network.

 The Medicare Advantage “trial right” is designed to take some of the pressure out of choosing between a Medigap policy and a Medicare Advantage plan.